nancydrewdatabase/nancydrewdatabase.github.io/content/03 MHM/Puzzles/Hanzi/川 River.md

 ---
 number: 9
 environment: "[[Golden Gardenia Basement Saloon]]"
+tags:
+  - music
 ---
 ## Location
-- In the piano bench seat
+- In the piano bench seat in the basement